MD-Yusuf-Murtaza/CustomerChurnPrediction/Readme.md

 ## 📌 Key Insights & Findings
 ✔ **Factors influencing churn**: Age, Balance, and Activity status
-✔ **ANN achieved the highest accuracy**, making deep learning highly effective in churn prediction
+✔ **Random Forest achieved the highest accuracy**, it boast its effectiveness ✔ **ANN comes at second by following Random Forest**, it has slight less metric value than RF making deep learning highly effective in churn prediction
 ✔ **Inactive members** are more likely to leave the bank
 ✔ **Customers with high balance tend to stay**